AndreTerra5348/terra-shmup/README.md

 ## Development

-- `npm run dev` to start the development server.
+- `npm run start` to start the development server.

 # Backlog: